 Seeing how bad the weather condition was, we were hesitant in renting the bike for too many days.
 The lady owner started assuring us that weather would normally be super super sunny after rainy days like this.
 We believed her and rented the scooter for 3 days.
 In the end, it rained almost 24 hours each day for the next few days.
 Thought I could trust a local.
 Sigh!

-TIPS: If weather is no good, it’s better to rent a scooter on a per day basis.
+TIP: If weather is no good, it’s better to rent a scooter on a per day basis.
 Don’t trust anyone who has vested interest.
 Or perhaps, a car would be a better choice – read about our car rental experience in our latest 2019 Central Taiwan Trip.